DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Young girl, who was sitting with her legs crossed, raised her knees.

-"So what thee means is that rather than Qubiley, it is me, shrine maiden, who ought to accompany thee.
+"So what thou means is that rather than Qubiley, it is me, shrine maiden, who ought to accompany thee.
 If I lied to thee then my own life shall be in danger."

 "If there were no lies in your words, then it should be fine to accept such proposition."

 "But is that actually good idea?
 Despite my appearance I'm representative of my race.
-In thee words would be millennium rank.
+In thy words would be millennium rank.
 Do not expect it to be easy to take my life."

 The elven girl, who was dressed in seven layered spirit garments, was without doubt far stronger than Qubiley.